Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Devil/Pit-Fiend.md

     - name: "Devil’s due (Menace)"
       desc: "When you choose to add the escalation die to an attack against a pit fiend, the escalation die does not increase at the start of the next round.
 Special circumstances and PC powers can still increase it."
     - name: "Fiendish vigor"
-      desc: "As a standard action, the pit fiend can heal 300 hp and roll a save against each ongoing effect on it.
-It can use fiendish vigor up to five times per battle."
+      desc: "As a standard action, the pit fiend can heal 300 hp and roll a save against each ongoing effect on it."
+      traits:
+          - name: "Limited Use"
+            desc: "The pit fiendcan use _fiendish vigor_ up to five times per battle."
     - name: "Flight"
       desc: "Amidst wind and flames, a pit fiend can fly with surprising agility."
     - name: "Resist fire 13+"